ERC32

 ERC32 is a radiation-tolerant 32-bit RISC processor (SPARC V7 specification) developed for space applications.
-It was developed by Temic, which was later acquired by Atmel and then Microchip.
+It was developed by Temic, which was later acquired by Atmel, and then Microchip.

-It is used in the DMS-R (Data Management System - Russian) computer of the Russian Orbital Segment to handle guidance, navigation and control, onboard systems and subsystems control for the entire International Space Station, and other critical tasks.
+It is used in the DMS-R (Data Management System - Russian) computer on Zvezda module of the Russian Orbital Segment on the International Space Station (ISS).
+It is also used in the control, mission and failure management systems in the Russian segment, as well as the fault-tolerant systems of the Automated Transfer Vehicle and standard payload computer of the wider ISS.